MonoGame/Starter-Kit-3D-Platformer/README.md

 `Scene` collection and export their properties to the `level.json` file.
 If you want to export to a different file you can change the name in the script.

+## Ideas for Improvements

+This is your Starter Kit!
+So you can modify it , extend it, take things out.
+Here are some thoughts on things that could be added

+- Rotating Platforms.
+- Enemies
+- Other Collectables
+- Power Enhancement Pickups.
+- Local Co-op
+- Swap out the artwork.

 ## License

 MIT License